 The Chemistry Page will give first year chemistry students access to all of the notes, worksheets, labs, Powerpoints and other important documents for my General Chemistry classes.
 You may also access your current grades, a current Course Calendar, as well as links to free chemistry software.
 Interactive review activities for important concepts, organized by units, are provided to help the student prepare for important benchmarks and tests.

-It looks as though there will be a section of AP Chemistry for the 2015 - 2016 school year.
+I've been given word that there WILL be a section of AP Chemistry for the 2015 - 2016 school year.
 I've already posted the new AP Summer Assignment Packet in case you want to get an early start.
+However, you will still have to obtain a packet from the Learning Director and SIGN FOR IT or you will be dropped from the class!
 I've also posted to my blog about the the qualities that make a successful AP Chemistry student.
 Do your self a favor - read it before registering for the course.

 The AP Chemistry Page hosts the resources for the class, which include PowerPoints in HTML 5 and Flash format, notes, review activities, and a calendar.
 Though I am not teaching the course this year, I am going to continue to invest energy in converting these resources to align with the College Board's new AP Chemistry Framework.
 Though I developed the resources for my AP students, they will probably also prove useful to college students taking a first year chemistry course.